justame/tiptap/docs/src/docPages/guide/node-views/vue.md

 </template>

 <script>
-import { NodeViewWrapper } from '@tiptap/vue-2'
+  import { NodeViewWrapper } from "@tiptap-es5/vue-2";

   export default {
     components: {
-    NodeViewWrapper,
+      NodeViewWrapper
     },

     props: {
       // the editor instance
       editor: {
-      type: Object,
+        type: Object
       },

       // the current node
       node: {
-      type: Object,
+        type: Object
       },

       // an array of decorations
       decorations: {
-      type: Array,
+        type: Array
       },

       // `true` when there is a `NodeSelection` at the current node view
       selected: {
-      type: Boolean,
+        type: Boolean
       },

       // access to the node extension, for example to get options
       extension: {
-      type: Object,
+        type: Object
       },

       // get the document position of the current node
       getPos: {
-      type: Function,
+        type: Function
       },

       // update attributes of the current node
       updateAttributes: {
-      type: Function,
+        type: Function
       },

       // delete the current node
       deleteNode: {
-      type: Function,
+        type: Function
-    },
-  },
       }
+    }
+  };
 </script>
 ```